Alexander Miasnikian: Leadership in Armenia

 In March 1921, following the February Uprising where forces of the Armenian Revolutionary Federation briefly overthrew Soviet authority in Armenia, Lenin decided to appoint Miasnikian head of the newly installed government of the Armenian Soviet Socialist Republic.
 On his way to Armenia, he delivered Lenin's letter "To the Comrade Communists of Azerbaijan, Georgia, Armenia, Dagestan, and the Mountainous Republic" to the Caucasian Bolshevik leadership in Tiflis, which called on them to exercise moderation and slow down their transition to socialism.

 In May 1921, Miasnikian arrived in Yerevan to assume the leadership of the government.
-He was faced with two urgent issues: the anti-Bolshevik rebellion in the southern region of Zangezur and the question of Mountainous Karabakh, an Armenian-populated region disputed between Soviet Armenia and Soviet Azerbaijan.
+He was faced with two urgent issues: the anti-Bolshevik rebellion in the southern region of Zangezur and the question of Artsakh, an Armenian-populated region disputed between Soviet Armenia and Soviet Azerbaijan.
 Miasnikian engaged in negotiations with the rebels in Zangezur, offering a number of concessions in return for accepting Soviet authority in Armenia, but on June 3, 1921, the Kavbiuro resolved to suppress the rebellion.
 The rebels were defeated and fled across the Araks River into Iran on July 15.

-The resolution adopted at the Kavbiuro meeting on June 3 (at which Miasnikian was present) included a point which stated that Mountainous Karabakh should be declared a part of Armenia.
-On June 12, Miasnikian signed a decree adopted by the Soviet Armenian government which stated that the Revkoms of Armenia and Azerbaijan had agreed that Mountainous Karabakh was now an "inalienable part of Armenia."
-However, there was disagreement from the Azerbaijani side, which insisted on delaying the final resolution of the status of Karabakh.
+The resolution adopted at the Kavbiuro meeting on June 3 (at which Miasnikian was present) included a point which stated that Artsakh should be declared a part of Armenia.
+On June 12, Miasnikian signed a decree adopted by the Soviet Armenian government which stated that the Revkoms of Armenia and Azerbaijan had agreed that Artsakh was now an "inalienable part of Armenia."
+However, there was disagreement from the Azerbaijani side, which insisted on delaying the final resolution of the status of Artsakh.